Engineer Carlos Fernández Casado Bridge

 The Ingeniero Carlos Fernández Casado Bridge (also called: Engineer Carlos Fernández Casado Bridge) is a cable-stayed bridge that crosses the Barrios de Luna Reservoir in the province of León, Spain.
 It is part of the Autovia A-66, a major highway.
 It was inaugurated in 1983 and was the longest cable-stayed bridge by main span from 1983 to 1986.

-The bridge was designed by Javier Manterola, in honor of the work that the Spanish bridge architect Carlos Fernández Casado (1905–1988) had contributed to society.
+The bridge was designed by Javier Manterola in honor of the work that the Spanish bridge engineer Carlos Fernández Casado (1905–1988) had contributed to society.

 Design

 The bridge's two piers are 102 and 117 meters high.
 The span lengths are 101.7, 440.0 and 101.7 meters, with the deck 22.5 meters wide and 2.3 meters deep.

-The bridge had the largest main span of any bridge in Spain until the inauguration of the La Constitución de 1812 Bridge on September 24, 2015, in the bay of Cádiz.
+The bridge had the largest main span of any bridge in Spain until the inauguration of the La Constitución de 1812 Bridge on September 24, 2015, in the Bay of Cádiz.